Our Board of Trustees

 Thomas H. Seabron, Jr., Morgan Stanley

 Thomas graduated from the University of Michigan with a degree in liberal arts, and went on to play professional football with the San Francisco 49ers and the St. Louis Cardinals.
 He was still involved in professional football when he became a registered investment advisor with E.F.
 Hutton.
 After he retired from professional football, he joined E.F.
 Hutton as a full-time account executive.
-He is currently senior vice president and financial advisor with Morgan Stanley Smith Barney, and a recipient of the Citigroup Quarter Century Club for completion of 25 years of service with the organization.
+He is currently with Morgan Stanley Smith Barney, and a recipient of the Citigroup Quarter Century Club for completion of 25 years of service with the organization.

 Mr. Seabron is associated with the following organizations: National Association of Security Dealers, Registered Representative; National Association of Security Professional, Member; The Reggie McKenzie Foundation, Vice President; Detroit Music Hall, Board of Directors; The N.A.A.C.P., Life Member and Kappa Alpha Psi, Life Member.

 Tony Spokojny, Attorney at Law

 Tony Spokojny has been practicing law in Michigan since 1978.
 Since then, was honored to serve the State of Michigan as a special assistant attorney general from 1978 to 2008 representing the Michigan Department of Transportation in complicated civil matters; and as a private attorney serving the general public in the practice of law.
 As an attorney, he has also served as an arbitrator, mediator and facilitator in hundreds of cases.

 Tony has also served as a volunteer in several causes.
 Most recently, he was on the Board of Directors of the Detroit Maccabi Club, an organization serving youths in the Detroit area, and is also a member of the Environment Commission of West Bloomfield Township, formerly the Wetlands Commission, from 1987 to present.